-Torcello boasts the oldest Venetian monument, the Cattedrale di Torcello (Santa Maria Assunta), whose foundation dates from the 7th century (tel.
-041-730-084).
-It’s famous for its outstanding 11th- to 12-century Byzantine mosaics -- a Madonna and Child in the apse and Last Judgment on the west wall -- rivaling those of Ravenna’s and St. Mark’s basilicas.
-The cathedral is open daily 10:30am to 6pm (shorter hours in winter), and admission is 3€.
-You can climb the bell tower for a panorama for 2€.
-Also of interest is the adjacent 11th-century church dedicated to St. Fosca and a small archaeological museum; the church's hours are the same as the cathedral's, and the museum is open Tuesday to Sunday 10am to 12:30pm and 2 to 4pm.
-Museum admission is 2€.
-A combined ticket for all three sights is 6€.
+Torcello boasts the oldest Venetian monument, the Basilica di Santa Maria dell’Assunta ★★★, whose foundation dates from the 7th century (tel.
+041/2702464).
+It’s justly famous for its spectacular 11th- to 12th-century Byzantine mosaics—a “Madonna and Child” in the apse and a monumental “Last Judgment” on the west wall—rivaling those of Ravenna’s and St. Mark’s basilicas.
+The cathedral is open daily 10:30am to 6pm (Nov–Feb to 5pm), and admission is 5€ (audioguide an extra 2€).
+Also of interest is the adjacent 11th-century church of Santa Fosca (free admission), a simple Byzantine brick church with a plain interior, and the Museo di Torcello (tel.
+041/730761), with two small galleries showcasing archaeological artifacts from the Iron Age to medieval period, many found on the island.
+The church closes 30 minutes before the basilica, and the museum is open Tuesday to Sunday 10:30am to 5:30pm (Nov–Feb to 5pm).
+Museum admission is 3€.
+You must buy tickets for all attractions at the Basilica entrance.

 The Lido ★

-There are two beach areas at the Lido.
+The Lido has two main beach areas.
 Bucintoro is at the opposite end of Gran Viale Santa Maria Elisabetta (referred to as the Gran Viale) from the vaporetto station Santa Elisabetta.
 It’s a 10-minute stroll; walk straight ahead along Gran Viale to reach the beach.
-San Nicolò, 1.6km (1 mile) away, can be reached by bus B. You'll have to pay 10€ per person (standard procedure at Italy's beaches) for use of the cabins and umbrella rental.
-Alternatively, you can patronize the more crowded and noisier public beach, Zona A at the end of Gran Viale.
-Keep in mind that if you stay at any of the hotels on the Lido, most of them have some kind of agreement with the different beach establishments (bagni).
+San Nicolò, about 1.5km (1 mile) away, can be reached by bus B. Renting loungers and parasols can cost from 10€ to 20€ per person (per day) depending on the time of year (it’s just 1€ to use the showers and bathrooms).
+Keep in mind that if you stay at any of the hotels on the Lido, most have some kind of agreement with the different bagni (beach establishments).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.